Two systems that maximize mission success.

 Every additional volunteer node closes another gap.
 The network strengthens as participation grows.

-The proposal works because one partner already operates the whole chain.
-Here is the division of responsibility it assumes — and what the partner would need to enable.
+The concept works only if one satellite communications network operates the whole chain.
+Here is the division of responsibility it assumes — and what an operator such as Starlink would need to agree to enable.

-The mission supplies the space segment: the CubeSat, its ion-propulsion bus, the onboard radio, and the orbit and ground-track planning that puts the satellite over high-value regions.
-The partner operator supplies the ground and relay segment: the licensed satellite-to-terminal link, the terminals already deployed across remote areas, the inter-satellite laser mesh, the gateways, and the final hop to the internet.
-Because all of those legs already belong to the operator, there is no fragile, unofficial interface to maintain — the new work is a sanctioned link between the CubeSat and the operator's terminals, defined and licensed jointly.
+The mission would supply the space segment: the CubeSat, its ion-propulsion bus, the onboard radio, and the orbit and ground-track planning that puts the satellite over high-value regions.
+A satellite communications operator (such as Starlink, or a similar system) would supply the ground and relay segment: the licensed satellite-to-terminal link, the terminals already deployed across remote areas, the inter-satellite laser mesh, the gateways, and the final hop to the internet.
+Because those legs already belong to that network, there would be no fragile, unofficial interface to maintain — the new work would be a sanctioned link between the CubeSat and the network's terminals, defined and licensed jointly.

-What the partner would need to enable is the central ask: today, consumer terminals are designed to talk to the constellation, not to accept an uplink from a third-party CubeSat.
-A partnership turns that from a workaround into a product decision — exposing a relay mode on cooperating terminals, allocating spectrum for the satellite link, and setting the authentication and data-integrity rules for the service.
-Remaining engineering items — link budget and pointing during a fast over-flight, terminal firmware support, and the logistics of any volunteer program — sit naturally within an operator that already runs a global network at scale.
+The central ask is exactly that agreement: today, consumer terminals are designed to talk only to their own constellation, not to accept an uplink from a third-party CubeSat.
+An operator would have to choose to support it — exposing a relay mode on cooperating terminals, allocating spectrum for the satellite link, and setting the authentication and data-integrity rules for the service.
+Remaining engineering items — link budget and pointing during a fast over-flight, terminal firmware support, and the logistics of any volunteer program — would sit naturally within an operator that already runs a global network at scale.

 Explore the rest of the site